Configure properties

 -

-Fill in the fields in the Configure Property view.
+Fill in the fields in the Configure Property panel.

-Each type may have different validations display.
+Each type displays different validation fields.
 The following fields belong to the Content type.

 -

 Name – Name the property.
-This is used when programming and making language settings.
+CMS uses this value in programming and language settings.

 NoteCMS 13 enforces strict naming conventions for property identifiers.
 Names must match the pattern

-^[A-Za-z][0-9A-Za-z]+.
-That is, they must start with a letter, contain only letters and digits, and be between 2 and 255 characters in length.
-Spaces, hyphens, underscores, and other special characters are not permitted.
+^[A-Za-z][_0-9A-Za-z]+$.
+That is, they must start with a letter, contain only letters, digits, and underscores, and be at least 2 characters in length.
+Spaces, hyphens, and other special characters are not permitted.
 Use the Display name field to provide a human-readable label for editors. -

 When you select a basic data Type, you also select its subtype.
 For example, if you select Content, you also select the Content Type (Content Area, Content Area Item, or Content Reference); if you select Text, you also select the Text Type (Long string (>255), String (<=255), or XHTML string (>255)), and so on.